nCasey/IST446/README.txt

 	World.count field is the count of entities in the world classCount field is the count of entities of the given class in the world getType -> Pushes all Entities in the World of the type into the Array or Vector. (also getClass)

+IDEA FOR MOVEMENT:
+	for simplicity have max movement range be three tiles. then just make some images of 'range-diamonds'. when you click "move" the diamond appears as a sprite in the layer between the map and the player. then another sprite appears to represent where you want to move to.
+You now have control of this sprite. move the sprite to where you want to move to. if it is colliding with the diamond, it is green. if you move the sprite so it is not colliding with the diamond, then it is red, and it will not let you execute a move.
+This should be a lot easier than making some crazy mapping algorithm that will determine whether or not you can move to a given tile :)

 TODO: